apache/kudu/docs/design-docs/location-awareness.md

 IP of the machine it is running on.
 The master will assign it a location and return that to the client.
 It will also return location information to the client about tablet servers.
-The client will use this information to select a server to read from in READ\_CLOSEST mode.
+The client will use this information to select a server to read from in CLOSEST\_REPLICA mode.
 It will prefer a local server, as it does now, and then after that prefer servers in the same location (with ties by random choice).
 This procedure generalizes to a hierarchical scheme: the client would prefer servers having the